weakish/weakish.github.com/dive-into/puppet.md

 puppet parser validate laptop.pp
 ```

-In practice, this is mainly for CI systems,
+In practice, this is mainly for CI,
 since a decent editor should have warned you if you made some syntax mistakes.

 Rehearse the play (dry run):